koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

-Using this technique, I would say that Valve applied some principles of immutable infrastructure on bare metal OS (without VMs) and gaining all the benefits. 👏 Good job Valve! 👏
+Using this technique, I would say that Valve applied some principles of immutable infrastructure on bare metal OS (without VMs) and gaining all the benefits.

+👏 Good job Valve! 👏

-# Go buy a Steam Deck now!
+# Go buy a Steam Deck...
+NOW!
 Since I got my Steam Deck I never picked up my Nintendo Switch, and most _mouse and keyboard only_ games are super playable: Plug your mouse, keyboard and screen (with a usb-c dongle) and you are good to go!